gvaa/sketcher/README.md

 # Sketcher implemented with JavaScript

-A part of The Odin Project (Etch-a-Sketch).
+A part of The Odin Project (Etch-a-Sketch) with added touch screen functionality.